DV

 Overview

-VYM and VYMI are both Vanguard dividend-focused index ETFs, but they track entirely different universes.
-VYM targets U.S. large-cap dividend payers via the FTSE High Dividend Yield Index, while VYMI captures dividend-heavy international stocks (ex-U.S.) using the FTSE All-World ex US High Dividend Yield Index.
-The critical distinction is geographic: VYM is purely domestic; VYMI is purely international developed and emerging markets.
+VYM and VYMI are both Vanguard dividend-focused equity ETFs tracking FTSE High Dividend Yield indexes, but they cover completely different geographic regions.
+VYM targets U.S. large-cap dividend payers via the FTSE High Dividend Yield Index, while VYMI covers developed and emerging markets outside the U.S. through the FTSE All-World ex US High Dividend Yield Index.
+The distinction matters: one is a domestic value play, the other is international diversification with significantly higher yield.

 How they differ